OmerDurmus28/Omer-Portfolio/README.md

 # 👋 Hi, I'm Ömer Faruk Durmuş
-M.A.
-Student in Political Science | Data Analyst in Social Sciences
+M.Sc.
+Political Science Graduate Candidate | Data & Digital Analytics

-Welcome to my GitHub portfolio!
+Welcome to my GitHub portfolio.

-Here you’ll find a curated collection of my work that blends **qualitative and quantitative research ** with **real-world data analysis**.
-My goal is to generate insights that matter — whether in academia, public policy, or business environments.
-I specialize in working with social science datasets using R, SQL, Power BI, and Excel.
+Here you’ll find a curated collection of projects that combine quantitative analysis, qualitative research, and real-world data work.
+My goal is to turn complex information into clear and useful insights — whether for business, public policy, digital platforms, or research environments.

+I work with tools such as Excel, Power BI, SQL, R, and Tableau, with a growing focus on KPI reporting, performance analysis, data quality, and stakeholder-oriented reporting.

 ---